Sketching Word Vectors Through Hashing: Introduction

 \section{Introduction}

-Word embedding techniques (i.e., using distributional frequencies to produce word vectors of reduced dimensionality) have become a cornerstone of modern natural language processing and information retrieval systems.
-These quantifications of words are often justified by Harris' Distributional Hypothesis \cite{Harris1954distributional}.
-It is hypothesized that words of comparable linguistic properties appear with/within a similar set of `contexts'.
-For instance, words of similar meaning co-occur with a similar set of context words $\{c_1, \ldots c_n\}$.
-This hypothesis implies that if this set of context words are partitioned randomly into $m$ buckets, e.g. $\{\{c_1\ldots c_x\}_1, \ldots, \{c_y, \ldots c_n\}_m\}$, then co-related words still co-occur with similar set of buckets.
-We design a new random projection to exploit this presumption, and accordingly, propose a new hash-based word embedding technique.
+Random patterns are helpful for learning word representations.
+Methods for learning word representations (i.e., using distributional frequencies to produce word vectors of reduced dimension, e.g., \newcite{Mikolov2013,glove2014,bojanowski2017enriching}, to name just a few), a cornerstone of modern data-driven NLP, are usually motivated by \citepos{Harris1954distributional} Distributional Hypothesis (DH) that words of comparable linguistic properties appear with/within a similar set of `contexts/structures'; for instance, words of similar meaning co-occur with a similar set of context words $C=\{c_1, \ldots c_n\}$.
+This narration of the hypothesis implies that if $C$ is partitioned randomly into $m$ buckets, e.g. $\{\{c_1\ldots c_x\}_1, \ldots, \{c_y, \ldots c_n\}_m\}$, co-related words co-occur with similar buckets, too.
+We exploit this reading of DH to propose our method for word representation learning.

-In the remaining of this paper, we propose the method in Section~\ref{sec:method}.
-Section~\ref{relatedwork} provides a brief overview of related work.
-Section~\ref{sec:evaluation} reports results from a number of experiments, followed by a conclusion in Section~\ref{conclusion}.
+In our method, context words are assigned to buckets that are generated randomly.
+The random generation of buckets is replicated using hash functions.
+Instead of counting co-occurrences of a word with other context words in a corpus, we keep track of the count of the co-occurrences of words and the buckets that context words are assigned to.
+We provide empirical evidence that the distributional patterns in these word-per-random-bucket counts can be used, e.g., to perform reasonably well in a range of so-called word relatedness tests, and to provide sufficient information about words for neural networks that solve NLP problems, i.e. to achieve performance competitive to successful neural word representation learning methods but without solving a complex optimization problem.

+In short, the main contribution of this paper is a word representation learning algorithm which is astonishingly simple and has low computational complexity but it yet shows performance competitive to sophisticated methods of word representation learning.
+In the reminder of this paper, in Section~\ref{sec:method}, we propose our new hash-based method for word representation learning, in which we describe our method as a dimension reduction process using random projections (i.e., a matrix multiplication computed using the distributive property of multiplication over addition), and further explain the novelty of our method concerning its underlying random projections.
+Section~\ref{relatedwork} describes related work.
+Section~\ref{sec:evaluation} reports results from a number of experiments, in which word vectors are used directly or indirectly to deliver results.
+Section~\ref{conclusion} concludes this paper.